E series of preferred numbers: Formula

-The official values for E48 and E96 series match their calculated values, but all other series (E3, E6, E12, E24, E192) have one or more official values that don't match their calculated values (see subsets sections below).
+The official values for E48 and E96 series match their calculated values, but all other series (E3, E6, E12, E24, E192) have one or more official values that do not match their calculated values (see subsets sections below).

 E24 subsets

-For E3, E6, E12, and E24, the values from the formula are rounded to 2 significant figures, but eight official values (shown in bold & green) are different from the calculated values (shown in red).
+For E3, E6, E12, and E24, the values from the formula are rounded to 2 significant figures, but eight official values (shown in bold and green) are different from the calculated values (shown in red).
 During the early half of the 20th century, electronic components had different sets of component values than today.
-In the late 1940s, standards organizations started working towards codifying a standard set of official component values, and they decided that it wasn't practical to change some of the former established historical values.
+In the late 1940s, standards organizations started working towards codifying a standard set of official component values, and they decided that changing some of the former established historical values was not practical.
 The first standard was accepted in Paris in 1950, then published as IEC 63 in 1952.
 The official values of the E3, E6, and E12 series are subsets of the following official E24 values.